“Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.” – Matthew 7:24

 - A kitchen to support fellowship meals and celebrations.

-Our solid base of committed members has allowed us to flourish as a congregation despite inadequate facilities and high turnover.
+Our solid base of committed members has allowed us to flourish as a congregation despite less than adequate facilities.
 Please consider joining us in the exciting process of purchasing a new home base!

 Sincerely in Christ, Don